rfbaylon/Philosophy-Notes/Genres/Analytic/Ethics/Applied Ethics/Epistemic Ethics/Platforming and Discourse.md

-## Argument for Democratic Discourse
+# Marketplace of Ideas-ish

+## Marketplace of Ideas-ish

 ### Argument from Contradiction
 See [[Vogel]]